Information about how Derwen College approaches teaching young people with special educational needs

 Personal Tutors – All students have regular individual personal tutorials providing high quality curriculum support leading to excellent progress on their individual programmes.
 The support is individual to the identified needs of each student, for example, some students have additional informal tutorials and all have access to their Personal Tutors through email and face to face contact.

 The college has a robust Anti-Bullying Policy, and is committed to providing a supportive, friendly, safe and positive environment free from offensive behaviour.
-Bullying of any kind is not tolerated at Derwen College.
-If it does occur, students are urged to voice their grievances in the secure knowledge that incidents will be dealt with promptly and effectively.
+Derwen College does not tolerate bullying.
+Students are urged to speak to staff about any bullying incidents.
+These will be dealt with promptly and effectively.
 The college strives to help each student achieve his/her learning goals and get the most out of the experience of college life.